Are Bookly email notifications not working when appointments are made on your website?

 1. Check Email Sender Settings in Bookly

 Bookly uses the site name and the admin email address for sending all email notifications.
-Often, the WordPress site admin email is set to a generic or made-up address.
+Often, the WordPress site admin email is set to the email address associated with your admin account.

 It’s best practice to use a custom email address for sending emails from your website so that your customers can easily reply.